enzious/actix-web-thiserror/README.md

 ## Error logging

-In the logs, you can show the error text automatically when the error is returned out through a http response.
+The error text automatically prints to the log when the error is returned out through a http response.

 ```
 Apr 23 02:19:35.211 ERRO Response error: invalid image format